friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\elif_not_matching_if.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: if True:
-       2:    pass
-    -->3:    elif True:
+       3:    elif True:
              ^^^^

     The `elif` keyword does not begin a code block that matches